vnsny-bia/VisitContactTrace/README.md

 ## Querying VisitContactTrace <a name="queryapp"></a>

-When using the VisitContactTrace application, the user needs to identify an individual that serves as the "index" person in a contact tracing investigation.
-This application assumes the user has a list of individuals to contact trace apriori and does not inform the user which individuals to contact trace.
-These options are available as different tabs in the top of the screenshot displayed below.
+When using the VisitContactTrace application, the user needs to identify an individual that serves as the “index” person in a contact tracing investigation.
+This application was designed assuming that the user has a list of individuals (patients and/or staff members) to conduct contact tracing on; the application itself does not inform the user as to which individuals need contact tracing.

 Querying Parameter Instructions: